sgmurphy/wordpress-plugins/tidio-live-chat/readme.txt

 ##PRICING

-Most of our powerful features are available in the **free forever plan**.
+Most of our powerful features are available in the **free plan**.
 If you want to test all of them, sign up for a 7-day free trial.

 See all available pricing options on our [website](https://www.tidio.com/pricing/).